 The camera is also weatherproof, which is a great advantage given that for astrophotography you often need to travel to locations with less light pollution away from cities and the rain may catch you out.

-It has a night mode on its tilting screen so that you can use it without ruining your night vision.
+It also has a night mode on its tilting screen so that you can use it without ruining your night vision.

 It has a 36.4 megapixel resolution and an extremely high ISO range that goes up to 819,200.